Potatosynthesis/Synthetic_Genesis/README.md

 ## Change log

 - v1.1.2
-  - Removed an alternate solution to Deadly Express.
+  - Removed an unintended solution to Deadly Express.

 - v1.1.1
   - Made Escape Velocity more difficult by removing the second Shift text.